 So we built Hawser around that idea: to make charities more accessible to the people who are willing to support them and to make giving to those organizations easier and faster than ever.

 We started by working with local and national nonprofits to learn what their challenges were and we learned that "friend raising" was just as important to them as fundraising.
 So we developed a unique messaging service to add onto our platform that enables charities to interact, on a more personal level, with their supporters and would-be supporters.

 Hawser has now evolved into place where anyone can directly reach 100% of their connections 100% of the time.

-That’s a pretty big deal…not only for charities, but for: restaurants, small businesses, bands, bloggers, recruiters or really anyone who is simply tired of fighting to get their message into the hands of the people who actually want it.
+That’s a pretty big deal…not only for charities, but for: restaurants, small businesses, bands, bloggers, recruiters or really anyone who is simply tired of fighting to noise of social in order to get their message into the hands of the people who actually want it.

-We started by using creative technology that enabled us to affordably provide a transaction platform that didn’t require us taking a cut of donations in order to pay for it.
+We started by using creative technology that enabled us to affordably provide a transaction platform that didn’t require customers paying to reach more of their followers or us taking a cut of donations in order to pay for it.
 Then we built in a monetization strategy that complemented our platform from the beginning instead of trying to figure out a way to add it in later.

 Now, charities can use their Hawser Inbox as the venue for a 24 hour fundraiser that doesn't require event space...or as a convenient vehicle for handling a 15 second encore round of giving at any gala or fundraising event..without their attendees even needing to download our app.

 Not only that, but because we realize the most valuable contributions are contributions of time, we realized that we needed to offer a way for people to volunteer theirs at the push of a button.